-Account 2

-Name of financial institution

-Name in which account is held
+Account 1 Account 2 Name of financial institution Name of financial institution Name in which account is held Name in which account is held Payments can only be made to an individual or joint account in your name.
+They cannot be made to a third party, trust or business/company.
 Payments can only be made to an individual or joint account in your name.
 They cannot be made to a third party, trust or business/company.

-BSB number (must have six digits)

-Account number

-Percentage of payment to be made to this account

-%
+BSB number (must have six digits) BSB number (must have six digits) Account number Account number Percentage of payment to be made to this account Percentage of payment to be made to this account % % We accept no responsibility for payments made to this account if the account details are incorrect.
 We accept no responsibility for payments made to this account if the account details are incorrect.